A Complete Guide to Sailing, Cruising and Flying to Wallis and Futuna

 How often are flights to Wallis and Futuna?

-Flights to Wallis and Futuna operate twice weekly from Nouméa, typically on Mondays and Saturdays.
-Flights from Nadi only operate once a week, every Saturdays.
+Flights to Wallis and Futuna operate twice or three times weekly from Nouméa.
+Flights from Nadi only operate once a week.
 The schedule can vary seasonally, so it's essential to check with Aircalin for current timetables.

 How long is the flight from Nouméa to Wallis and Futuna?

-The flight from Nouméa to Wallis takes approximately three hours.
-Flights to Futuna require a connection through Wallis, adding an additional 50-minute flight.
+The flight from Nouméa to Wallis takes approximately 3 hours.
+Flights to Futuna require a connection through Wallis, adding an additional 1-hour flight.
 For more information, check out Domestic Flights in Wallis & Futuna: Your Guide to Interisland Flights.

 More About How to Get to Wallis and Futuna